From LTL to COCOA without Detours: Introduction

 Natural colors assign colors to words based solely on an omega-regular language and independently of its representation.
 This allows an omega-regular language $L$ to be represented as a unique chain of co-B\"uchi languages $L^1 \supset \ldots \supset L^k$, where $L^i$ is the set of words whose natural color is greater or equal $i$, and $k$ is the smallest number of colors in a parity automaton recognizing $L$.
 By definition, a word belongs to $L$ if and only if its natural color wrt.\ $L$ is even.
 Each co-B\"uchi language $L^i$ can be represented by a canonical (and minimal) transition-based history-deterministic co-B\"uchi automaton~\cite{DBLP:journals/lmcs/RadiK22}.
 Thus, every omega-regular language $L$ has a unique representation as a chain of such co-B\"uchi automata (\emph{COCOA}) $\mc A^1,\ldots,\mc A^k$.

-The two distinguishing features of COCOA --- (1) the chain representation with clearly defined semantics, and (2) the minimality and history-determinism of each-level automaton --- can potentially be exploited to design better verification and synthesis algorithms.
+The two distinguishing features of COCOA --- (1) the chain representation with clearly defined semantics, and (2) the minimality and history-determinism of automaton at each level --- can potentially be exploited to design better verification and synthesis algorithms.
 For instance, COCOA were recently used to solve a reactive synthesis problem that previous tools were unable to handle~\cite{EK24}.

-Verification and synthesis problems are usually defined over system behavior descriptions written in linear temporal logic (LTL).
+However, verification and synthesis problems are usually defined over system behavior descriptions written in linear temporal logic (LTL).
 Therefore, to make COCOA useful to verification and synthesis applications, one needs a procedure for translating LTL to COCOA.
-Currently, the only known way to obtain COCOA from LTL formulas is by going through deterministic parity word (DPW) automata: LTL $\to$ DPW $\to$ COCOA~\cite{DBLP:conf/fsttcs/EhlersS22}.
+Currently, the only known way to obtain COCOA from LTL formulas is by going through deterministic parity word automata (DPA): LTL $\to$ DPA $\to$ COCOA~\cite{DBLP:conf/fsttcs/EhlersS22}.
 Although the second step is relatively simple, the first step represents a challenge.
 For instance, one can first translate the LTL property to a nondeterministic Büchi automaton and then apply Safra's determinization construction~\cite{DBLP:conf/focs/Safra88}.
 However, it is well-known that implementing Safra's construction efficiently is challenging.
-Alternatively, one can use the LTL-to-DRW translation of Esparza et al.~\cite{DBLP:journals/sttt/EsparzaKRS22} that aims to generate automata with a more regular structure and is thus more amenable to efficient implementations.
-Nevertheless, in both cases, the overall translation is involved, and the insight of natural colors in the main challenging step is neglected.
+Alternatively, one can use the LTL-to-DRA translation of Esparza et al.~\cite{DBLP:journals/jacm/EsparzaKS20} that aims to generate automata with a more regular structure and is thus more amenable to efficient implementations.
+Nevertheless, in both cases, the overall translation neglects the insight of natural colors in the main challenging step.
 This observation raises the question ``\emph{Is there a direct translation from LTL to COCOA?}''.

+The second question tackled in this paper concerns the problem of translating from LTL to DPA.
+Modern approaches to reactive synthesis and probabilistic verification often reduce to solving parity games~\cite{renkin.23.fmsd,strix,KNP11}, and hence translate from LTL to DPA as an integral part.
+Experience from reactive synthesis~\cite{SyntComp} shows that current approaches to this translation still constitute a bottleneck, indicating a need for further research.
+We hence ask whether natural colors can enable a conceptually simpler translation LTL$\,{\to}\,$DPA, which in turn could enable efficient implementations.